sumit4209211/Movie-Catalog-Microservice/README.md

 # Movie-Catalog-Microservice
-A microservice for movie catalog built using Spring Boot
+A microservice architecture for movie catalog built using Spring Boot & Netflix Eureka service discovery